Ogden UT Family Mediation Law Firm

 Do I need an attorney for mediation?

 You do not need an attorney to attend mediation.
 Mediators frequently mediate cases with parties that are unrepresented.
 A good mediator should be able to give you their perspective on what they believe the court would do if you took your case all the way through trial, but they can’t give you advice.

 Mediators must remain neutral during the mediation process.
 If you do bring an attorney to mediation with you, they can advise you on what they believe your chances of success are in court, whether the deal currently being offered is a good one, and what strategies you might employ if you don’t settle your case.

 Is mediation required for divorce or custody in Utah?

 In a Utah divorce or custody case, mediation is required.
 All parties must attend mediation at least once before having a trial unless this requirement is waived by the court for unusual and compelling circumstances.
 The court also expects that the parties give a good-faith effort towards the mediation process.

 Mediation Attorneys in Ogden

 Call our office to learn more about our mediation services or to schedule your own mediation with one of our attorneys.
-The Red Law office is located in Ogden, Utah.
+The Red Law office is located in Weber County in Ogden, Utah.
 We have clients come to us from all parts of Utah including Roy, Riverdale, Farr West, North Ogden, Harrisville, Plain City, Brigham City, and Layton.
 Give us a call today!